NIAS and Covid-19

 Contact NIAS Online

-The NIAS building has closed its doors until 25 May 2020, on the advice of the Dutch government.
-To keep the work of the institute running, all staff members are working from home.
-They can be reached by email and virtual meetings are highly encouraged.
+The NIAS building has opened its doors for (a limited number of) fellows and staff.
+Members of the reception desk and facilities desk are present, but many staff members are working from home.
+They can be reached by email or phone and virtual meetings are highly encouraged.

 The Staff Directory can be found here.